ArandeepBullock/mawlawi/source/_posts/Expert-Independent-Review-Concludes-That-E-Cigarettes-Have-Potential-to-Help-Quit-Smoking.md

 category: Healthy Lifestyle
 ---

+# For heavy smokers who cannot quit smoking immediately, E-cigarettes are the best alternatives for health concerns.

 In August 2018, Public Health England published an evidence review.
 This review concludes that e-cigarettes are significantly less harmful to health than tobacco and have the potential to help smokers quit smoking.
 The review also states that nearly half the population (44.8%) don’t realize e-cigarettes are much less harmful than smoking.

 <!-- more -->